-- 3. You should now be ready to mount the Raman scattering cell into position so that the beam waist passes through the middle of the cell.
-Be careful to block the laser beam while you are adjusting the cell into position to avoid any reflections hitting your eyes!! - 4.
-Before you turn on the PMT, be aware that the strong elastic scattering at the laser line can destroy the PMT photocathode.
-Therefore you must never scan the spectrometer through the laser wavelength without having at least 10^3 10^4 attenuation in front of the spectrometer. - 5.
-You should now be ready to turn on the spectrometer, the PMT voltage, and the electronics.
-The recommended settings for the EMI 9658B tube are: PMT cathode voltage -1200 V (absolute maximum for this tube is -1500 V), coarse gain 16, fine gain \sim 0.6, threshold 3 V, and time constant 0.5 sec.
-If the settings are correct, you should see a dark count (in the dark!) of about 10 20 counts per second.
-Slit settings of 100-200 μ m are recommended.
-Start by placing a 10^3 (O.D. = 3) filter in front of the SPEX and scanning through the laser line so that you will know exactly its position.
+3. You should now be ready to mount the Raman scattering cell into position so that the beam waist passes through the middle of the cell.
+Be careful to block the laser beam while you are adjusting the cell into position to avoid any reflections hitting your eyes!!

+4. Before you turn on the PMT, be aware that the strong elastic scattering at the laser line can destroy the PMT photocathode.
+Therefore you must never scan the spectrometer through the laser wavelength without having at least $10^3 - 10^4$ attenuation in front of the spectrometer.

+5. You should now be ready to turn on the spectrometer, the PMT voltage, and the electronics.
+The recommended settings for the EMI 9658B tube are: PMT cathode voltage -1200 V (absolute maximum for this tube is -2300 V), coarse gain 16, fine gain ~0.6, threshold 3V, and time constant 0.5 sec.
+If the settings are correct, you should see a dark count of about 10 - 20 counts per second.
+Slit settings of 100-200 $\mu$ m are recommended.
+Start by placing a 10 (O.D. = 3) filter in front of the SPEX and scanning through the laser line so that you will know exactly its position.
 (All frequency shifts are to be measured from this line.)
 Consult Appendices II and III for more details!